The best Sunday roast in York

 A midday or early-afternoon roast leaves a decent chunk of the day either side of it, which is worth planning around rather than treating the meal as an isolated event.
 A late-morning wander through the Shambles or a visit to York Minster before a 1pm or 2pm booking works well, and a roast heavy enough to actually need walking off pairs naturally with an afternoon along the city walls or a slower browse through Shambles Market rather than anything too energetic.

 If you’re building a full day or weekend around food generally rather than just the one meal, the where to eat in York guide and York food tour guide both give a wider view of the city’s food scene beyond Sundays specifically, and the best restaurants in York by budget guide is useful if a roast is just one meal in a longer, more considered food-focused visit.
+If you’re only in York for a short break, the two days in York itinerary shows where a Sunday lunch fits naturally into a weekend without derailing the rest of the sightseeing plan.

 Frequently asked questions about Sunday roast in York